uxlfoundation/oneAPI-spec/README.rst

   python scripts/oneapi.py html

-This will not work on windows because we are using symbolic links for the elements that are in separate repos.
-However, windows can build individual specs for individual elements.
+This will not work on Windows because we are using symbolic links for the elements that are in separate repos.
+However, Windows can build individual specs for individual elements.

 The document is organized as a book with chapters.
 Each element of